What is my routing number at Legence Bank?

 I am locked out of my Online Banking.
 What do I need to do?

-Once you are locked out, you will need to contact the eBranch or a Customer Service Representative in order to be reset.
-We will assist you in gaining access back into your Online Banking.
+Once you are locked out, you will need to contact the eBranch or a Legence Bank team member to be unlocked and/or reset.
+After proper verification, we will assist you in gaining access back into your Online Banking.

 What are my options to receive the one-time passcode for extra login security in Online Banking?